lenderpanel

 Recently asked questions about conveyancing in Putney

-Flying freeholds in Putney are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Putney are rare but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Putney you would need to get your solicitor to go through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Putney may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated